 Managing long-distance relationships can be hard whether personal or professional.
 Luckily tech has swooped in and saved the day (woo tech!).
 With modern day meeting solutions such as video conferencing, you can have a chat with your clients wherever they may be.
 We’ve said it before, and you bet we’ll say it again!
 Video meetings are the closest you can get to being face-to-face without being face-to-face.
 Nevertheless, there is still a certain decorum that comes with video meetings just like a real-world meeting.
 You’re in for a treat with our top tips on how to best manage long-distance client relationships with video calling.

 No, we’re not just referring to having your lovely face on camera.
-We’re talking about how video meetings foster greater client relations than a simple email or phone call.
+We’re talking about how video meetings with clients foster greater client relations than a simple email or phone call.
 Everyone likes to put a face to a name, something that’s simply not possible when you’re all gathered around a spider phone (those funny looking ones in meeting rooms – yup, they have a name).
 This is particularly important if you’re in the early stages of a relationship with a client, you want to put a face to a name ASAP, helping you form a trusting and beneficial relationship.

-Sure, this can be achieved over the phone, but it’s more instantaneous with video.
+Sure, this can be achieved over the phone, but it’s more instantaneous with video calls.
 You’re humanising the conversation, all your quirky charms and quips that may fall flat over the phone are suddenly an instant hit (we hope!).
 Forbes found that over half of all message interpretation comes from body language and facial expressions proving how much value video can bring to your client meetings.
 So, use video to get off on the right foot, and spend less time worrying about ‘did that come across as rude?’ or ‘did they get that joke?’ over email or phone (you get the point).

 Just because we say video improves productivity doesn’t make it so, so here’s some proof.
 Our 2019 survey looking at UK and US attitudes surrounding video meetings found that 50% of UK and 55% of US respondents said that using webcams increases engagement.
 Our 2019 flexible working survey found further proof bigging up video.
 64% of respondents believed video allowed them to stay more focused in online meetings.
 Remember, it’s harder to hide on video, people can literally see that you’re multitasking because they are watching you hammer at your keyboard.
 When you’re on video you are much more likely to give your full attention and spend less time playing catch up.

 You and your clients that is.
-If you take full advantage of video conferencing and use it in an effective and efficient manner your client relations will go from strength to strength.
+If you take full advantage of video and use it in an effective and efficient manner your client relations will go from strength to strength.
 Interacting with your clients using video displays the value you place on the relationship.
 We hope you find these tips useful and that we have illustrated how video can be utilised to both manage and bolster client relationships.
 Yours faithfully, PowWowNow.